Canada far north city ordered to evacuate as wildfires advance

 A man named Jordan Evoy told AFP this week he'd been forced to turn back after fires jumped across the highway in front of him in "the scariest moment of my life."

-"Flames were jumping over my truck" and he said he worried its tires would melt in the heat.
+"Flames were jumping over my truck" and the 28-year-old said he worried its tires would melt in the heat.
 "The asphalt was on fire."

+"The wildfires situation in the Northwest Territories continues to be critical," wildfire official Mike Westwick said Wednesday.

+Thick smoke, he said, was hampering efforts to beat back the wildfires advancing on Yellowknife.

 This season, megafires have spread across Canada with remarkable intensity, forcing 168,000 people to flee their homes and scorching 13.5 million hectares (33.4 million acres) -- almost twice the area of the last record of 7.3 million hectares, according to the Canadian Interagency Forest Fire Centre.